Tuesday, December 8, 2020

 Harry, I have a great idea for you!
 Would you like to meet Buddha and spend some time talking to him?

-You mean, the Buddha?
+You mean, "The" Buddha?

 Yes, that's the Buddha I mean.
 He's in Pismo Beach, up the coast from Santa Barbara, chilling in a sea cave.
 I showed him some of your writings and described your ascetic lifestyle....